-Step 2: Brine The Turkey
+Step 2.
+Brine the Turkey

 To brine a turkey means to immerse it in salt water solution for a day or so before cooking.
 The basic ratio of salt to water for a brine is 4 tablespoons of salt per 1 quart (4 cups) of water (variety of herbs optional).
 Place brine solution and thawed turkey (with innards removed) in a container large enough for both meat and water.
 Make sure the whole turkey is completely submerged.
-Cover container with a lid and refrigerate.
+Cover the container with a lid and refrigerate.

+Learning how to brine a turkey does a lot to your Thanksgiving turkey.
 The end result of this process is moist, perfectly seasoned turkey meat.
 This process is definitely worth going through.

-Step 3: Prepare The Turkey
+Step 3.
+Prepare Turkey

+Learn how to prepare a turkey for the oven if you want it juicy, moist, and flavorful.
 Take the turkey out of the fridge an hour before roasting it.
 This will help the meat cook faster and more evenly.
 Since you brined the turkey, there is no need to rub any more salt into the skin.
 However, cracked black pepper and other herbs and spices of your choice are welcomed at this stage.
 I like to rub a mixture of chopped sage and butter between the skin and meat on mine, but as long as you’ve brined it, there’s no need for the additional flavors if that’s not your preference.

 — Homesteading (@HomesteadingUSA) November 14, 2016